Agents

 MAX

-BEASTClients must normalize the installed Agent mode before calling publishAgentTemplateVersion(input:).
+BEASTClients must normalize the installed agent mode before calling publishAgentTemplateVersion(input:).

 Marketplace model

+The Agent Marketplace is backend-driven.
+The control plane uses AgentTemplate, AgentTemplateVersion, AgentTemplateLink, and AgentUpgradeRun.
 Installing a template creates a normal Agent row and records provenance through AgentTemplateLink.
-There is no separate installed-Agent model.

 Publishing scope

+Agent templates can be public marketplace templates or workspace-scoped templates.
 Workspace publishing requires a workspace ID and owner/admin manage access.
 Public publishing is restricted to internal/admin accounts.

-Versioning
+Versioning and upgrades

+Template versions are anchored by Git tags.
+Runtime agent configuration stays DB-owned.
 Agents installed from templates can show installed/latest tags, repo IDs, upgrade availability, upgrade run status, conflicts, and preview/apply actions.

 applyAgentUpgrade rejects stale preview runs when the installed template link no longer matches the run's from_version_id.